PiriyatharshiniSenthilkumaran/StarWarsPlanetsApp/README.md

 ### **Error Handling**
 ✅ Generic error messages are displayed.
 ❌ More detailed error messages (e.g., API failure vs. no internet) could be added.
+❌ Error handling related to Internet connectivity is defined in utility class.
+Couldn't include due to time constraints
+❌ Error handling when API is down is not handled yet
 ---

 ## 📂 Project Structure